 The program shall focus upon the early identification of specific areas in which the staff member needs improvement so that appropriate assistance may be provided in a systematic way.

 Direct supervisors will be responsible for doing yearly evaluations.

-All para professionals, secretaries and cooks are responsible to Dr. Ennis.
-Maintenance are responsible to Mr. Rick.
+All para professionals, secretaries and cooks are responsible to District Administrator.
+Maintenance are responsible to the Director of Maintenance.

 Recess Duty